strimzi/strimzi-kafka-oauth/README.md

 During the Kafka broker startup, a request to the JWKS endpoint immediately tries to load the keys.
 If JWKS keys can not be loaded or can not be successfully parsed during startup, the Kafka broker will exit.
-That behaviour can be turned off:
+That behavior can be turned off:
 - `oauth.fail.fast` (e.g.: "false" - it is "true" by default)

 ##### JWKS caching and local JWT validation